-Vector is the preferred format for PDF drawings and specifications, as it will lead to the most accurate results when populating information from Procore's Optimal Character Recognition (OCR) technology.
+Vector is the preferred format for PDF drawings and specifications, as it will lead to the most accurate results when populating information from Procore's Optical Character Recognition (OCR) technology.
 We recommend requesting vector PDFs from the design team (instead of raster PDFs or PDFs with a mix of vector and raster content).

 Note: See the explanations below for more information on the differences between raster and vector content: